 There’s blood in the water and the neoconservatives in and around the administration are thrashing about like sharks.
 They’ve thrown Donald Rumsfeld over the side, and to many, their treachery is evidence that Rumsfeld can’t possibly be one of them, a neoconservative.

 The iconic Robert Novak has been particularly vocal in his attack on the secretary of defense’s neoconservative credentials.
-In Rumsfeld’s defense, I’ll say this: his resistance to sending more troops to
+In Rumsfeld’s defense, I’ll say this: his resistance to sending more troops to Iraq notwithstanding, his conduct during two years of war has never led me to doubt his dedication to the death and destruction that have accompanied the administration’s democratic crusade in Iraq.

 I do question, however, the motives of assorted Republican hacks desperately invested in distinguishing one administration lackey from the next.
 Their aim?
 To saddle some with all the blame for the actions of a commander in chief who, “with unidirectional, God-inspired gusto,” lied the nation to war.
-If Bush, Rumsfeld, and Rice are indeed recovering neoconservatives, the signs are sure to reveal themselves sometime soon (a possibility that doesn’t diminish their culpability in the illegal, immoral, and idiotic invasion of
+If Bush, Rumsfeld, and Rice are indeed recovering neoconservatives, the signs are sure to reveal themselves sometime soon (a possibility that doesn’t diminish their culpability in the illegal, immoral, and idiotic invasion of Iraq).

 The first of such signs might be the cancellation of the White House’s Weekly Standard subscription.
-Before, one hopes, this intellectually degraded publication greases the skids for an American assault on
+Before, one hopes, this intellectually degraded publication greases the skids for an American assault on Iran’s uranium enrichment facilities.

 In what reads like a remarkably unsophisticated policy paper, Reuel Marc Gerecht counsels in the Standard against any peaceful solutions to Iran’s growing nuclear capabilities, for no real reason but that negotiations and inspections indicate a defensive “pre-9/11 mindset,” while Gerecht prefers the purity of preemption.